 Whiddy Island National School, Trawnahaha townland, Whiddy Island, Co.
 Cork

 Whiddy Island is a small, near-shore island located at the head of Bantry Bay in Co.
 Cork.
 Not far from the modern quayside and in the townland of Trawnahaha is a small late 19th-century one-roomed school house overlooking Bantry Bay below.
 Painted bright blue with a white lime-wash, in recent years the building had been used as a local museum though it has now fallen into a state of disrepair.

 Like so many offshore islands in Ireland, the permanent population has dwindled through the 20th century and can no longer support a local national school.
 John Chambers’ “Islands – Change in Population 1841 – 2011” clearly shows the island’s decline from a peak population of 729 in 1841:

 NGR: 118544, 60287

-This school building is especially unusual in Ireland as it is constructed largely from corrugated-iron.
-The ruins of Coolmountain National School comprise a detached gable-fronted three-bay single-storey school, built c.1950.
-It has a pitched asphalt roof with cast-iron rainwater goods.
-The windows comprise square-headed openings with metal casement windows and timber sills.
-It also has a square-headed door opening with timber battened door, overlight and concrete steps.
-There are also rendered walls to front and sides of plot with wrought-iron gate.
+The ruins of Coolmountain National School comprise a detached gable-fronted three-bay single-storey school, built c.1945.
+It has a pitched asphalt roof with cast-iron ‘rainwater goods’ (i.e. gutters and drainpipes).
+The windows comprise square-headed openings with metal casement mullions and timber sills.
+It also has a square-headed door opening with a timber battened door, overlight and concrete steps.
+Rendered walls to the front and sides of the plot enclose a small schoolyard which can be accessed through a wrought-iron gate.
 The building ceased being used as a school in 1969 but was lived in until 2005.
 It is near collapse and unlikely to survive much longer.